JorgeIvanPuyo/vetflow-platform/docs/frontend-conventions.md

 - Avoid spreading fetch logic across unrelated components.
 - Use typed contracts consistently.

+## Binary previews and downloads

+- Treat the backend-generated PDF as the source of truth; do not create a separate HTML report that can diverge from it.
+- Blob object URLs used for previews must be revoked when replaced, when the viewer closes, and when the component unmounts.
+- Preview generation and file downloads must expose visible loading states and prevent duplicate requests without blocking the entire application.
+- Keep a snapshot of the selected configuration when a preview download must reuse exactly the options that produced the preview.

 ## Testing
 At minimum, cover:
 - critical rendering states